 - Helicopter services are operated from Srinagar by private operators till Panjtarni, 6 km from the cave.

-Where to stay near Amarnath Temple
+Stay near Amarnath Temple

-During the arduous journey, tent accommodation is arranged by the Jammu and Kashmir Government as well as several Non-Profit Organizations.
 These services are provided at the base camps along the trek like Sheshnag, Panchtarni etc.

 Government aided and NGO aided tents are set up at strategic points throughout the trek route.
 They offer simple vegetarian food to the devotees.
 It is strictly advised to carry snacks like chocolates, toffees, biscuits, dry fruits, and medicines for altitude sickness.